 Common symptoms our patients in Tri-Cities complain about are tooth sensitivity or pain.
 We use our teeth so regularly that any sensitivity can be very debilitating.
 We will expand on the types and causes of tooth sensitivity and pain, and explain the possible treatment options there are for each.
 As your local emergency dentist, Dr. Antonio Lopez-Ibarra at Tri-City Dental Care would be happy to answer any of your questions about tooth pain.

-- Causes: Gum recession (exposing sensitive roots), minimal decay, defective or loose filling, interferences in the bite.
+- Causes: Gum recession (exposing sensitive roots), minimal decay, a defective or loose filling, and interferences in the bite.

-- Treatments: Use an over the counter or prescription sensitivity toothpaste.
-Contact your local emergency dentist at Tri City Dental Care NOW if sensitivity does not subside.
+- Treatments: Use an over-the-counter or prescription sensitivity toothpaste.
+Contact your local emergency dentist at Tri-City Dental Care NOW if the sensitivity does not subside.
 If there are bite interferences, Dr. Antonio Lopez-Ibarra will adjust your bite.

 - Treatments: To allow the nerve some time to replenish itself, we must allow 2-4 weeks of healing time.
-If the symptoms are worsening, sensitivity is not subsiding after 2-4 weeks, then it’s time to call Tri City Dental Care.
+If the symptoms worsen, and sensitivity is not subsiding after 2-4 weeks, then it’s time to call Tri-City Dental Care.
 Dr. Antonio Lopez-Ibarra will adjust your bite if necessary.

 - Sharp and lingering pain that persists for more than 20-30 seconds after consuming hot or cold drinks/foods.
 Ibuprofen or Tylenol is not doing much to stop the pain.
 Pain keeps you up at night.

 - Causes: More than likely, the tooth has experienced irreversible damage.
 This damage is caused by tooth trauma or deep decay.